Easy Melt-in-Your-Mouth Butter Cookies (Danish Style)

 Instructions

-4. Transfer the dough to a piping bag fitted with a large open star tip.
-Pipe the dough into 2-inch circles.
+• Pipe the cookies: Transfer the dough into a piping bag fitted with a large open star tip.
+Pipe 2-inch (5 cm) rosettes or circles onto the prepared baking sheets, leaving some space between them.

 Video